storage

-Since Seattle remains wet and soggy, this expert Seattle interior designer is sharing an earlier post.
+Since Seattle remains wet and soggy, this Seattle interior designer is sharing an earlier post.
 It is very popular.
 Hooray for well designed mudrooms!

-Northwesterners embrace the season of rain with an eye on the Mudroom.
+Northwest livers embrace the season of rain with an eye on the Mudroom.
 Starting with umbrellas, wet, dirty shoes and backpacks, this is where the family sheds their stuff and gets down and dirty.
 The mudroom is more important than ever with today’s busy families and with so much more to organize.

-California Closets
+California Closets entry

 The majority of homes today have a transition area from the outdoors.
 Some are large and some are not.
 But the mudroom of today is much more than its predecessor.
 It now functions as the organizational center for busy households.
 It can also serve as the laundry room, pet center and craft area.
 The mudroom is a full-featured permanent part of new home construction and remodeling.
 It is estimated that 3% of the home floor space dedicates its use to the mudroom.